 - Articles on recent initiatives, special treatments or interesting projects

-- Group Updates
+- Group and Network updates

 - Reviews of recent conferences and other events

 The website is an ever-evolving resource with content tailored to meet our members’ needs and also to engage public interest.
 We are keen to promote all relevant content, givin "shout outs" to our members’ achievements and generally advocating for and extending the influence of the profession.
 If you've got something worth talking about, we want to hear it!

 We welcome social media support from Groups and Networks and have set up a Social Media Officers' forum to share good practice and ideas.
 Information about setting up and running Group or Network social media accounts can be found in Icon's Social Media Policy and Social Media Guidelines.